Considerations When Starting With Augmented Reality

 Innovative technologies like AR move quickly.
 Therefore, look for software that supports multiple devices so you don’t get locked into one device.
 Also, for large organizations, it is possible you may have different devices used for different use cases throughout your company.

-Many of the other points mentioned herein apply to enterprises.
-But also consider security and authentication.
-Can the software register and track devices and users, ideally tying into your corporate directory?
+Your AR solution needs to “enterprise ready” for the industrial enterprises – and will need the appropriate security and authentication.
+It will also require that the AR software can register and track devices and users, ideally tying into your corporate directory?

 Total Cost of Ownership: